 One of the joys of being an iPhone user is that you get a consistent top-shelf photography experience whenever you use the camera, day or night.
 This has been one of Apple’s major selling points for the iPhone.
 There have been improvements in the computational image quality and lens used to preserve this stronghold.

 Newer iterations of the iPhone reflect these improvements, with the most noticeable change being the size and weight of the phones.
-Placing the iPhones 12 and 13 next to the 11 reveals that they are thinner while the camera lenses have gotten bigger.
-Some may think that this aesthetic trend increases the likelihood of the lenses of the iPhones 12 and 13 incurring damage because the camera modules bulge from the back cover.
+Placing the iPhones 12, 13 or 14 next to the 11 reveals that they are thinner while the camera lenses have gotten bigger.
+Some may think that this aesthetic trend increases the likelihood of the lenses of the iPhones 12, 13 or 14 incurring damage because the camera modules bulge from the back cover.
 This protrusion may result in more dust or particles, or worse still, scratches, which results in poor image quality due to the formation of multiple focus points.
 This isn’t why you spent top dollar.

 The first thing on your mind is probably to get a camera lens protector for your iPhone, but do you really need it?